Angela Catterns: Personal life

-Catterns is the daughter of Basil Catterns – an Australian businessman, amateur yachtsman and citizen soldier who won the Military Cross for his acts of bravery on the Kokoda Track.
-She also has a child of her own.
-Speaking about her father in an article she wrote for the Sydney Morning Herald, Catterns said:
+Catterns is the daughter of Basil Catterns, an Australian businessman, yachtsman, and decorated soldier who received the Military Cross for bravery on the Kokoda Track.
+She has one child.

+In a Sydney Morning Herald article, she reflected on interviewing her father during the 60th anniversary commemorations in Papua New Guinea—calling it one of the highlights of her career.

 In 2002 he and nine other veterans were flown back to Papua New Guinea for the 60th anniversary of the battles along the Kokoda Track, commemorated with the unveiling of a monument at Isurava by then Prime Minister John Howard.

 At that time I was hosting the breakfast show on 702 ABC Sydney.
 It was obviously a legitimate news story, so I lined up an interview with my father ...
 It was one of the highlights of my career and one of those special moments that I know a lot of listeners remember.

-Outside of her career, Catterns enjoys sailing, yoga, reading, writing and working with charities such as Habitat for Humanity.
+Outside her professional life, she enjoys sailing, yoga, reading, writing, and supporting charitable causes including Habitat for Humanity.